 “The use of Latino, long preferred in the West and Southwest, is spreading in the United States; for now, though, Hispanic remains in wider use.
 When writing about specific people or groups, use the term they prefer.”

-That concluding piece of advice makes sense to me.
+That concluding piece of advice makes sense to us.

-Since Judge Sotomayor has repeatedly referred to herself as a “Latina,” and seems to prefer that word, I’d refer to her that way too.
+Since Judge Sotomayor has repeatedly referred to herself as a “Latina,” and seems to prefer that word, we’d refer to her that way too.

 The term “Latina” would also be more precise in her case, since she’s a woman with Latin American roots who lives in the United States.